katademy-decks/kubernetes/docs/index.md

 We aim to be the most comprehensive repository for Kubernetes flashcards and interview questions.
+All flashcards in this project can be downloaded in Anki format [**here**](https://github.com/katademy/kubernetes-faq/releases/latest).

-Test your knowledge of:
+## Table of Contents:

 1. [Cluster Architecture](./cluster-architecture.md) (46 questions)
 1. [Containers](./containers.md) (62 questions)